isomerpages/govtech-stp/_rgl-indonesia/00a-rgl-indon-requirements.md

 Either a Company or Government Agency in Singapore can sponsor/apply for a SafeTravel Pass-RGL under the Reciprocal Green Lane (i.e. SafeTravel Pass-RGL) on behalf of a prospective traveller, who is:
 - Holding a valid Indonesia passport;
-- An Indonesian citizen
+- An Indonesian citizen;
 - Seeking to make a single-entry, short-term essential travel; and
-- Travelling for business or official purposes between Singapore and country/place of departure.
+- Travelling for business or official purposes between Singapore and Indonesia.

 ### 2. Submit Approvals for Entry into Singapore